Kapongoboy/morse-code/README.md

 # morse-code
-A simple terminal based morse code translator written in python
+A simple terminal based morse code encoder written in python.
+Decoding functionality will be added soon.